Portophon/varia_guine_bissau/README.md

     ## `geom_smooth()` using formula = 'y ~ x'

     ## Warning: Groups with fewer than two data points have been dropped.
-    ## Groups with fewer than two data points have been dropped.

     ## Bin width defaults to 1/30 of the range of the data.
 Pick better value with
     ## `binwidth`.